rspencer01/PyOpenAL/README.md

 PyOpenAL provides OpenAL bindings for python as well as an interface to them.

-It also provides a simple way to play WAVE and even OGG Vorbis and OGG Opus files, the latter two if used together with [PyOgg](https://github.com/Zuzu-Typ/PyOgg).
+It also provides a simple way to play WAVE and even OGG Vorbis, OGG Opus and FLAC files, the latter ones if used together with [PyOgg](https://github.com/Zuzu-Typ/PyOgg).

 You can install it using the PyPI: